Pigmentation: Dark Spots and Uneven Skin Tone

 Hyperpigmentation

-Hyperpigmentation refers to darkened areas of skin that occur when melanin is overproduced.
-It often appears as brown or black spots or patches, particularly in sun-exposed areas like the face, neck, and hands.
-This condition is usually the result of sun damage, inflammation, or hormonal changes, and it can vary in severity.
+Hyperpigmentation refers to darkened areas of skin that occur when melanin is produced in excess or sits unevenly.
+It often appears as light to dark brown spots or patches, particularly in sun-exposed areas like the face, neck, and hands.
+This condition is commonly linked with cumulative sun exposure, inflammation, or hormonal changes, and it can vary in severity.

 Melasma

-Melasma is characterised by large, symmetrical patches of brown or grey pigmentation, most commonly found on the face.
-It is typically triggered by hormonal fluctuations, such as during pregnancy or with the use of hormonal contraceptives.
-Sun exposure can worsen melasma, making sun protection crucial for management.
+Melasma describes large, symmetrical patches of brown or grey pigmentation, most commonly found on the face.
+It is typically linked with hormonal fluctuations, such as during pregnancy or with the use of hormonal contraceptives, and it may also run in families.
+Sun exposure can worsen melasma, and heat and visible light can also play a role for some people, making sun protection and trigger awareness a key part of management over time.

 Post-Inflammatory Hyperpigmentation (PIH)

 Post-inflammatory hyperpigmentation (PIH) develops after skin inflammation, such as acne, eczema, or an injury.
 It appears as dark spots or patches where the skin has healed.
-PIH is more prevalent in individuals with darker skin tones and can take weeks to months to fade, depending on the severity of the inflammation.
+PIH is more prevalent in individuals with medium to deeper skin tones and can take weeks to months to fade, depending on the severity of the inflammation and ongoing UV exposure.

 Sun Protection for Pigmentation and Uneven Skin Tone

-Sun protection is essential for preventing and managing pigmentation and uneven skin tone, especially in Australia, where UV exposure is particularly intense.
-Prolonged sun exposure triggers an increase in melanin production, which can lead to the darkening of existing pigmentation and the formation of new discolouration.
-Daily use of a broad-spectrum sunscreen with at least SPF 30+ helps protect the skin from both UVA and UVB rays, reducing the risk of sun-induced pigmentation.
-Sunscreen should be applied even on cloudy days, as harmful UV rays can penetrate through clouds and glass.
-In addition to sunscreen, wearing UV-protective clothing, wide-brimmed hats, and sunglasses can provide further defence against sun damage.
-This combination of sun protection methods not only helps prevent hyperpigmentation but also supports the maintenance of a more even, radiant complexion.
+Sun protection is a key part of preventing and managing pigmentation and uneven skin tone, especially in Australia, where UV exposure is particularly intense, including in Hobart’s high-UV months.
+Prolonged sun exposure can increase melanin activity, which may lead to the darkening of existing pigmentation and the formation of new discolouration.
+Daily use of a broad-spectrum sunscreen with at least SPF 30+ and often SPF 50+ in Australia helps protect the skin from both UVA and UVB rays, reducing the risk of sun-induced pigmentation.
+Sunscreen should be applied even on cloudy days, because UV levels can remain high and UVA can pass through cloud and window glass.
+In addition to sunscreen, wearing UV-protective clothing, wide-brimmed hats, and sunglasses can provide additional protection against sun damage.
+This combination of sun protection methods not only helps prevent hyperpigmentation but also supports a more even-looking tone over time.

 Recommended Treatments